 IllegalArgumentException when initial is null, maximum is null, initial.getEstimate() is greater than maximum.getEstimate(), or when initial.getEstimate() is less than zero.

-OutOfMemoryError when there is insufficient memory for the LTMemory object or for the backing memory.
+javax.realtime.StaticOutOfMemoryError when there is insufficient memory for the LTMemory object or for the backing memory.

-IllegalAssignmentError when storing logic in this would violate the assignment rules.
+javax.realtime.IllegalAssignmentError when storing logic in this would violate the assignment rules.

 LTMemory(long)